intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 semantics, with precise definitions for error handling.
 This is distinct from a protocol that relies on the application of the robustness principle.
-With the former, interoperation depends on specifications that capture all relevant details; whereas - as noted in {{ecosystem}} - interoperation in the latter depends more extensively on implementations making compatible decisions.
+With the former, interoperation depends on specifications that capture all relevant details, whereas interoperation in the latter depends more extensively on implementations making compatible decisions, as noted in {{ecosystem}}.

 # Applicability